aiven/aiven-docs/docs/products/metrics/howto/migrate-influxdb-thanos.md

 ## Prerequisites for Migration: Compatibility Considerations

-Before migrating an InfluxDB database to Aiven for Metrics, carefully review your current InfluxDB setup and ensure you meet the following prerequisites:
+Review your current InfluxDB setup before migrating to Aiven for Metrics, and ensure it meets the following prerequisites:

 - **Review database setup:** Examine your InfluxDB database's data structures, storage patterns, and configurations.
 Identify any unique features, custom settings, and